Live at Third Man Records (Billie Eilish album)

-Live at Third Man Records is a live album by American singer Billie Eilish.
+Live at Third Man Records is the first live album by American singer-songwriter Billie Eilish, released on December 6, 2019.
 It was recorded at an acoustic live show with her brother Finneas O'Connell at the Third Man Records headquarters in Nashville, Tennessee on November 6, 2019.
-The album was officially released as Eilish's first live album on December 6, 2019 and for Record Store Day on August 29, 2020.

-The record received a major drop on Record Store Day in late August 2020, subsequently debuting at number 55 on the Billboard 200, in addition to topping both the Vinyl Albums and Tastemakers charts, after selling 13 thousand copies in that week.
+The record received a reissue for Record Store Day on August 29, 2020, subsequently debuting at number 55 on the Billboard 200, in addition to topping both the Vinyl Albums and Tastemakers charts, after selling 13 thousand copies in that week.

 Background and recording

 Eilish performed a secret show in The Blue Room at Jack White's Third Man Records headquarters in Nashville, Tennessee on November 6, 2019, along with her brother Finneas O'Connell.
-She performed in front of only 250 audience members and sang several tracks off her EP Don't Smile at Me, and her album When We Fall Asleep, Where Do We Go?.
+She performed in front of only 250 audience members and sang several tracks off her EP Don't Smile at Me, and her album When We All Fall Asleep, Where Do We Go?.
 The live album is a recording of a "secret, invite-only" acoustic show.

 The siblings started their performance with "Wish You Were Gay".
 The stage lights turned red as Eilish moved into "All the Good Girls Go to Hell".
 She then transitions into "Ocean Eyes", which Dave Paulson of The Tennessean described as one of the shows "acoustic highlights".
 Eilish sings "Bad Guy", butchering the first chorus lyrics.
 Eilish continues the performance with "Idontwannabeyouanymore", "Bury a Friend", "Come Out and Play", "Copycat", "I Love You" and "Bellyache".
 Eilish concludes the performance with "When the Party's Over".

 Eilish told the audience she was impressed with the technology behind making the live album.
 Pointing to the live video feed of the recording process, saying "Do you see that?
 They’re like making my voice onto a thing.
 Like right now!
 That’s crazy."
 Eilish also thanked Jack White for "inspiring a whole generation of people to do what they want."
 Eilish mentioned, "All I ask is we all try to be just happy we're alive, and happy that we're breathing.
 That we're here and we're safe.
 That's pretty much it, for us to all be grateful that we're here right now."